sailfishos/docs.sailfishos.org/Support/Help_Articles/Device_Lock_and_Security_Code/README.md

 The Device lock is activated during the Startup wizard, i.e. the first startup of the device after installing/flashing Sailfish to the device.

-The activation is done so that you type the Security code of your choice (at least 5 digits but consider a longer one) once and then again for confirmation.
+The activation is done so that you type the Security code of your choice (at least 5 digits but consider a longer one or the alphanumeric code) once and then again for confirmation.
 There is no dedicated ON-switch.
 The Device lock is active now, immediately.
 You will need to type this code always when beginning to use the secured functions discussed later in this article.
 Please memorise your code!

 ## Configuration of the Device lock